drupal-webpack/webpack/README.md

 Add `webpack: true` to your library definition in `module_name.libraries.yml`.

-For local development, start the dev server with `yarn webpack:serve` and reload the page.
+For local development, start the dev server with `drush webpack:serve` and reload the page.
 The module will detect it and inject the development version (with live reload).

-On the server, add `yarn webpack:build` to your after-deploy steps.
+On the server, add `drush webpack:build` to your after-deploy steps.
 The bundles will be written to `public://webpack` and included automatically.

 The output directory can be changed at `/admin/config/webpack/settings` e.g. to put the files under source control.
 If you set it to a path that is outside of the public files folder make sure to export your site's config after building ([details](https://github.com/drupal-webpack/webpack/blob/ea88591007c0444a8e6d95c02161bebbebcd41b0/src/WebpackLibrariesTrait.php#L81)).